svix/svix-cli/README.md

 The `listen` command creates an on-the-fly publicly accessible URL for use when testing webhooks.

-The cli then acts as a proxy, forwarding any requests to the given localURL.
+The cli then acts as a proxy, forwarding any requests to the given local URL.
 This is useful for testing your webhook server locally without having to open a port or change any nat configuration on your network.